getsentry/sentry-java/raven-log4j/README.md

-It's possible to add extra details to events captured by the Log4j module thanks to both [the MDC](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/MDC.html) and [the NDC](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/NDC.html) systems provided by Log4j are usable, allowing to attach extras information to the event.
+It's possible to add extra details to events captured by the Log4j module thanks to both [the MDC](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/MDC.html) and [the NDC](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/NDC.html) systems provided by Log4j are usable, allowing to attach extra information to the event.

 ### In practice
 ```java